austintgriffith/max-extract/checklist.md

     edit types files to set constants (packages/scripts/types.ts)

-`yarn start`

-in max-extract-player repo , run the frontend
-(should be user 0x8aa8474993bB889206Fd5Fda2cE48979AE027b10)
+in max-extract-player repo , run the frontend with canary (should be user 0x8aa8474993bB889206Fd5Fda2cE48979AE027b10)

     `yarn start` and open from chrome canary